Attack Path Analysis

 ChainedRiskReason | string | Human-readable chain description |

-New ThreatContext Fields (Build 85)
+ThreatContext Fields

 | Field | Type | Description |